claudius-kienle/llm-operators/README.md

 ### LLM-Operators
 Learning planning domain models from natural language and grounding.
+See experiments_README.md for a log of development commands.

 ### ALFRED experiment quickstart.
 This sets up the repository to run experiments with the ALFRED dataset.
 1. *Download the ALFRED PDDL files*.
 We use a preprocessed set of Alfred files that is available [here](https://drive.google.com/drive/u/0/folders/1sE90a87rWNHPzwwm3HPg_XAxyi6HTOBc), and should be placed in `dataset/alfred_linearized_pddl`.
 This contains the PDDL paths referenced in `dataset/alfred-linearized-100-NLgoals-operators.json`.